 Section 6: Application Finances

 Please note that SBRI Healthcare is not a grant and not VAT exempt.
-If you are successful, you will be awarded a Development Contract which is subject to VAT.
+If you are successful, you will be awarded a Development Agreement which is subject to VAT.
 All project costs should be indicated as NET cost incurred and a VAT charge at 20% may be applied.
-Please note the maximum cost a proposed projects can request is detailed in the Competition Brief and the associated Invitation to Tender.
+Please note the maximum cost a proposed project can request is detailed in the Competition Brief and the associated Invitation to Tender.

-Please provide a line-by-line summary of costs of the project in the table supplemented.
+Please provide a line-by-line summary of the costs of the project in the table supplemented.
 The costs quoted must reflect actual costs at a “fair market value” and profit should not be included.

 Please note that when indicating costs, the NET costs should be provided in the respective rows of the table supplemented.
 Please see some general guidance here.

-• Labour costs (for all those contributing to the project)
+Labour costs (for all those contributing to the project)

-• Material costs (including consumables specific to the project)
+Material costs (including consumables specific to the project)

-• Capital equipment costs
+Capital equipment costs

-• Sub-contract costs
+Sub-contract costs

-• Travel and subsistence costs
+Travel and subsistence costs

-• Total NET costs (auto populated)
+Total NET costs (auto populated)

-• Please confirm if you will be claiming VAT at 20% (please tick yes if you will apply VAT to the total costs)
+Please confirm if you will be claiming VAT at 20% (please tick yes if you will apply VAT to the total costs).
+Please note VAT is the responsibility of the invoicing organisation.

-Justification (max 500 words)
+6.2 Justification (max 500 words)

-Please provide a justification of the costs, or staff involved and quotes from sub-contractors where applicable.
+Please provide a justification of the costs, or staff involved, and quotes from sub-contractors where applicable.
 If there is significant use of sub-contractors, please explain how these will be used and the costs of each.
 Please note the Assessors are required to judge the application finances in terms of value for money, evaluating whether the proposed cost for effort and deliverables in a proposal reflect a fair market price.
 Applicants are strongly encouraged to consider the guidance provided in the Cost breakdown section below and summarise the elements in the application justification section.

 Itemisation of costs and methods of calculation may be requested at a later date to support the application.